 Let us relook at the core teachings and message of love and mercy from Rasulullah s.a.w:

-Rasulullah s.a.w. taught us that we need to be better in confronting hate, rather than stooping to the same level as those who promote hate.
+Rasulullah s.a.w. taught us that we need to be better at confronting hate, rather than stooping to the same level as those who promote hate.
 We need to have a bigger heart and be better than those who spread negativity.
-Allah s.w.t tells us in Surah Al-Fussilat verse 34 that we need to,
+Allah s.w.t tells us in Surah Al-Fussilat,

-As the embodiment of the Quranic values, our beloved Prophet Muhammad s.a.w. had shown, in many instances, how to rise above hate and enmity.
+As the embodiment of the Quranic values, our beloved Prophet Muhammad s.a.w. had shown the ideal virtues such as, in many instances, how to rise above hate and enmity.
 He emphasised that forgiveness is greater than revenge, perseverance is larger than retaliation and love is better than hate.

-We must have heard many times about the Ta’if incident where the Prophet Muhammad s.a.w. chose mercy over retaliation, hope over despair.
+We must have heard many times about the Ta’if incident where the Prophet Muhammad s.a.w. chose mercy over retaliation and hope over despair.
 As part of the Prophetic mission to disseminate His message of submitting to One God, Rasulullah s.a.w. went to Ta’if to call on them to Islam.
-His message was not only rejected, but he was also humiliated by the people of Ta’if.
+His message was not only rejected but he was later humiliated by the people of Ta’if.
 The children were instructed by their elders to throw stones at the Prophet s.a.w. and he was driven out of the city.
 Rejected and physically hurt, the Prophet s.a.w confided in God.
 He recited the following supplication,

 “Oh my Lord, I appeal to you for my weakness in my strength, my lack of support and the treatment of contempt and humiliation from people.